Learning Outcomes

 Before Brexit

-During the UK’s membership of the European Union, EU law had supremacy over domestic law in areas of EU competence.
-This was achieved through the European Communities Act 1972, which required UK courts to give effect to directly effective EU law, even if it conflicted with an Act of Parliament.
+During the UK’s membership of the European Communities/Union, EU law had supremacy over domestic law in areas of EU competence.
+This was achieved through the European Communities Act 1972 (ECA 1972), which made EU law part of domestic law and directed courts to interpret and apply UK legislation consistently with EU obligations.

 Factortame and Parliamentary Sovereignty